csc301-fall-2022/FaceBlur/deliverable-1/planning.md

 #### Q6: What are the roles & responsibilities on the team?

+**Lorena Buciu:** Scrum Master / Fullstack Dev
+- Will lead our progress meetings and identify any blockers that other team members may have and ensure our kanban board is accurately reflecting this.
+Determine ways to prevent backlogs/distractions
+- Will add details to new tasks to ensure that instructions are clear for team members
+- Will work on tasks in both the backend and frontend components of the application

+**Strengths**:
+- Agile
+- JavaScript
+- Vue.js

+**Weaknesses**:
+- Node.js
+- Express.js
+- Prisma

 Describe the different roles on the team and the responsibilities associated with each role.
  * Roles should reflect the structure of your team and be appropriate for your project.
 Not necessarily one role to one team member.
  * Add role(s) to your Team-[Team_Number]-[Team_Name].csv file on the main folder